kainejas/4050Project/README.txt

 In order to create your own copy of the clubs example you need to:

-0. Copy the entire Clubs directory to your system
+0. Copy the entire DawgTrades directory to your system

 1. Install the MySQL database system (may be already pre-installed on Linux)